Hybrid Beamforming Design for Wideband mmWave Full-Duplex Systems: Abstract

 \section{Abstract}

-Full duplex (FD), which allows bidirectional transmission over the same resources, has the potential to reduce latency and double spectral efficiency.
-Recently, FD has been studied in 5G LTE millimeter wave cellular communications for New Radio in 3GPP releases 15--17.
-The primary drawback of FD is self-interference (SI).
-SI arises in the receiver for system 1 because it receives transmissions from itself and system 2.
-Because system 1 is much closer, SI can be 100-1000x the received power from system 2, thereby severely degrading communication.
-In this paper, we investigate a FD relay extending mmWave coverage to a single user.
-We propose to use alternating projections in designing the precoder and combiner to maximize the sum of the uplink and downlink spectral efficiency while bringing the SI below the noise floor.
-Our contributions include (1) all-digital and hybrid beamforming design algorithms for SI cancellation; and (2) communication performance analysis in terms of spectral efficiency, energy efficiency and outage probability.
-We compare the proposed algorithms against beam steering, singular value decomposition, and angle search techniques.
+Recently, full duplex (FD) has been studied in 5G LTE millimeter wave (mmWave) cellular communications for New Radio in 3GPP releases 15-17.
+FD allows bidirectional transmission over the same resources and has the potential to reduce latency and double spectral efficiency.
+Self-interference (SI) is the primary drawback.
+SI can be several orders of magnitude greater than the received signal power, saturate the analog-to-digital converters (ADCs) and degrade communication performance severely.
+Massive mmWave antenna arrays may provide enough degrees of freedom for spatial multiplexing {\em and} SI suppression.
+In this paper, we design spatial beamformers for the phased arrays already built into the FD basestation/relay to extend mmWave coverage to a single user.
+We propose alternating projections to design the precoder and combiner to maximize the sum of the uplink and downlink spectral efficiencies while bringing SI below the noise floor.
+Our contributions include (1) hybrid analog/digital beamformer design algorithm to cancel SI in the analog domain to avoid ADC saturation and in the digital domain on each subcarrier; (2) full-digital beamformer design algorithm; and (3) analysis of spectral efficiency, energy efficiency and outage probability.
+In simulation, the proposed algorithms outperform beamsteering, singular value decomposition, angle search, and half-duplex techniques.